✦ Discern the Spirit ✦

 View Full Score →

 1 Corinthians 6:19-20: "Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore honor God with your bodies."
-This passage gives Christians a theological framework for bodily choices that the original recipients applied to sexual immorality — but the principle extends to any practice that significantly harms the body.
+Paul's point is that the body belongs to God, and using it for practices that harm it contradicts this ownership.

 Frequently Asked Questions